 So said early 20th-century adventurer and U.S. Department of Agriculture botanist, David Fairchild, when he introduced the gorgeous fruits to the U.S. And he was right.
 Avocados are creamy, delicious, vitamin-heavy symbols of nature offering us the good life at a bargain price.
 All this, plus their versatile value for your body both inside and out make avocados well worth celebrating, as we do every July 31 on National Avocado Day.

-National Avocado Day - History
+National Avocado Day timeline

 - 8000 BC